BitcoinGS2X/BitcoinGS2X/README.md

 BitcoinGS2X is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 GS2X uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-BitcoinNYA Core is the name of open source software which enables the use of this currency.
+BitcoinGS2X Core is the name of open source software which enables the use of this currency.

 Building BitcoinGS2X Core